Flourless Vegan Pumpkin Oatmeal Waffles

 *If you don’t have pumpkin pie spice, you can add another 2 teaspoons of cinnamon and a pinch of ground cloves, ginger and nutmeg.
 Be sure to use certified gluten-free oats for allergies.
 Feel free to stir in chopped pecans, raisins, cranberries or chocolate chips to the batter (after blending), if desired.

 **Depending on how thick your pumpkin puree is you may need to add more milk to the recipe.
 The brand I use (Farmer’s Market) is on the watery side but others (like Libby’s) are thicker.
-I would add 1/4 to 1/2 cup milk to see if that works.
+One reader said she had to add 3/4 cup more milk so that might be a good place to start.

 To make this recipe into pancakes, I recommend halving it as the batter will thicken quickly and be difficult to pour.
 I used 2/3 cup almond milk + 1 teaspoon apple cider vinegar, 1 teaspoon vanilla extract, and exactly half of the other ingredients.